Marsa Alam Red Sea Coast, Egypt Travel Guide

 For avid divers, extend your stay with a trip to remote and pristine dive sites like St. John's.

-Experience Luxor and Aswan's temples and tombs.
+Experience Luxor and Aswan's shrines and tombs.

 Dive remote reefs on a liveaboard.